What can we learn from digital?

 - Financially: Several of these platforms can work out cheaper than the previous incumbents, be it hotels or taxis, but also reduce the supply of housing and the wages of people who work for them

-- Socially: Dating sites mean you’re more likely to meet someone with your interests and as a result can create homogeneity amongst couples.
+- Socially: Dating sites means you’re more likely to meet someone with your interests and as a result can create homogeneity amongst couples.
 Platforms are undermining workers’ rights by creating new hybrid forms of worker

 How can we design behaviours in digital services that instead mean everyone benefits and shares the social growth they create?

-If consumer services could increasingly be provided “on-demand” either online, in public spaces or in people’s homes, as we’re seeing with the pandemic. what happens if people don’t go to restaurants or the pub anymore, because they can get better quality takeaways or even gigs at their home?
-Or if public spaces only become spaces to consume and to be marketed to — like the Sidewalk Project was trying to do — so that people become increasingly wanting to consume and dispose of more?
+If consumer services could increasingly be provided “on-demand” either online, in public spaces or people’s homes, as we’re seeing with the pandemic. what happens if people don’t go to restaurants or the pub anymore, because they can get better quality takeaways or even gigs at their home?
+Or if public spaces only become spaces to consume and to be marketed to - like the Sidewalk Project was trying to do — so that people become increasingly wanting to consume and dispose of more?

 How do you create a better alternative if it’s easier to shop online for the basics?
 How about high streets that are less “clone town” and have more of a unique character that attracts people — and even is turned into public spaces themselves?